VUEngine/VUEngine-Plugins/fonts/AstonishFont/readme.md

 Included are two versions of the font:

-- `ASTONISH_FONT` contains the most important 96 characters (punctuation character, numbers and letters)
+- `ASTONISH_FONT` contains the most important 96 characters (punctuation character, numbers and letters) plus control characters
-- `ASTONISH_EXTENDED_FONT` additionally contains control characters and the full set of European special characters
+- `ASTONISH_EXTENDED_FONT` additionally contains the full set of European special characters

 Include the desired font versions in your `__FONTS` array.